chiquitinxx/grooscript-gradle-plugin/README.md

 }
 </pre>

-There are 3 tasks:
+There are 4 tasks:

-convert - to convert groovy files
+__convert__ - to convert groovy files to javascript

-daemon - to run daemon that detect file changes and convert the files
+__daemon__ - to run daemon that detect file changes and convert the files.
+This task blocks execution, so use it alone.

-initStaticWeb - create a static web project with index.htlm in src/main/webabb, to work with require.js and grooscript
+__initStaticWeb__ - create a static web project with index.html in src/main/webabb, to work with grooscript

+__thread__ - run daemon to convert files to javascript.
+Executes daemon in a thread, so is perfect to use with other task

 More info about grooscript in http://grooscript.org